 - Review the terms of your vendors’ SLAs.
 What commitments are your cloud providers making to you regarding their service?
 What reimbursements will they provide for reduced availability?

 - Consider SLAs in quantifiable terms and make sure they are appropriate to the level of business impact.
 The higher the risk, the more you have to factor in the guarantees from your vendors.

 Most public cloud providers calculate SLAs on a monthly basis.
 What this means is that, if a cloud provider is guaranteeing 99.99% uptime, the services can be down about four to five minutes in each month.
 If there is a seven to eight-hour outage, uptime drops to 99%.
 So, make sure you have appropriate credits included in your SLAs.

 - Consider the implications of cloud availability for your unique business requirements.
 Your cloud strategy and risk will vary if you leverage infrastructure as a service (IaaS) or platform as a service (PaaS) capability from the cloud vendor.

 In the case of IaaS, the vendor is only responsible for ensuring the uptimes for systems under their control, such as the hardware behind the services.
 In this scenario, you are responsible for ensuring applications are secure and properly designed to protect against intrusions and outages.
 Depending upon the business context, the cost-risk-benefit trade-off of having multiple availability zones or multiple support regions may make this additional responsibility worth it to you.

 In the case of PaaS (for example, Dynamo DB or Azure SQL services), vendors own the responsibility of ensuring the uptimes of their services.
 You still need to make the right choices and design for higher security and lower risk, but it is less of a burden.

-To learn more about what you can do to strengthen cloud security, visit our Connect page to contact our team.
+To learn more about what you can do to strengthen cloud security and build your cloud outage recovery plan, visit our Connect page to contact our team.